-APCERT Partners under MoU may be invited to attend appropriate sessions of the GM.
+APCERT Partners under MoUs may be invited to attend the appropriate sessions of the GM.

-The Steering Committee (including Chair and Deputy Chair) and the Secretariat will be elected at an AGM.
-The AGM will also be used to accept and approve reports from the Steering Committee and other APCERT members as required.
+The SC (including the Chair and Deputy Chair) and the Secretariat will be elected at the AGM.
+The AGM will also be used to accept and approve reports from the SC and other APCERT members as required.

-Steering Committee (SC) - consisting of a maximum of seven (7) representatives elected by more than half of a quorum of APCERT Operational Members with voting rights during the AGM.
+ii.
+Steering Committee - consisting of a maximum of seven (7) representatives.
 Only Operational Members may nominate to the SC.
-SC Members are appointed for two-year terms and are responsible for the overall management of the APCERT.
-Each half of the SC Members will be elected on alternate years to ensure continuity of SC membership.
+SC Members are appointed for a two year term and are responsible for the overall management of the APCERT.
+Each half of the SC Members will be elected on alternate years to ensure continuity of the SC membership.

-The Steering Committee will hold teleconferences at least every two (2) months, or more often as required, and will meet in person at least once a year.
-SC meetings will only be convened if 5/7 of the SC members are present.
-Any proposals discussed by the SC will be approved by the SC with a minimum of 4/7 potential votes.
+The SC will hold teleconferences at least every two (2) months, or more often if required, and will meet face-to-face at least once a year.
+The SC meetings will only be convened if 5/7 of the SC members are present.
+Any proposals discussed will be approved by the SC with a minimum of 4/7 potential votes.